GakPower/ChatItReact/README.md

 ChatIt is a responsive website where you can login and chat in a public group room.

+Everything from the authentication system, password recovery and the main chat of the application are build from scratch.

+This repository is just half of the project.
+Click [here](https://github.com/GakPower/ChatItReactBackend) to check the backend code.

 ## Tools
 To build the frontend of ChatIt I used: